smakosh/old-smakosh.com/content/posts/2018/the-tech-tools-I-use/index.md

 - For iOS, I'm using the Iphone 7
   - iOS 12.1.4

-Previously, I was carying only a Nexus 6p which I had to stop using due to these [reasons](/pixel-2-review-and-why-Nexus-6p-is-a-bad-choice)
+Previously, I was carrying only a Nexus 6p which I had to stop using due to these [reasons](/pixel-2-review-and-why-Nexus-6p-is-a-bad-choice)

 #### Cameras